 With Labor Day upon us we’re expecting several hundred thousand people to be on the island this weekend.
 That’s a lot of chances to have something go wrong.

-But it doesn’t have to be that way.
+But is doesn’t have to be that way.
 Taking a moment to observe your surroundings at the beach or pool does a lot.
-Asking someone who is knowledgeable, like a lifeguard, for advice before getting wet means that you greatly reduce your chances of an accident.
+Asking someone who is knowledgeable, like a lifeguard, what to watch for before getting wet means that you greatly reduce your chances of an accident.

-When you go out this weekend to enjoy any type of water, remember to take a moment to be aware of your surroundings and potential risks.
-You also want to remember the basics, such as not swimming alone, staying hydrated, protecting yourself from the sun, observing signs and flags, feet first first time, alcohol and water don’t mix, and non-swimmers and children should wear life jackets.
+When you go out this weekend to enjoy any type of water remember to take a minute to be aware of your surroundings and potential risk.
+You also want to remember the basics like not swimming alone, staying hydrated, protecting yourself from the sun, observing signs and flags, feet first first time, alcohol and water don’t mix, and non-swimmers and children should wear lifejackets.
 At the beach, you should also avoid swimming in areas where rip currents are likely, like near piers and jetties.
 These are protected by lifeguards and clearly marked with bilingual, iconic signage.
-You also want to avoid the water in the Ship Channel and San Luis Pass.
+And please don’t swim or wade in the San Luis Pass or Houston Ship Channel.

 Choose to swim in areas protected by lifeguards.
-In beaches guarded by United States Lifesaving Association lifeguards, like Galveston, your chances of drowning are 1 in 18 million.
-In fact, we are certified as an “Advanced Level” lifeguard agency.
+In beaches guarded by United States Lifesaving Association lifeguards, like Galveston with has an “Advanced Level” agency, your chances of drowning are 1 in 18 million.

 Enjoy the Labor Day weekend.
+You deserve it.
 See you on the beach!